 Time is running out to see and bet on Uncle Six, Hey Now or Joe Loco at Iowa Greyhound Park.
 Simulcast racing returned to a five-day schedule starting Wednesday.

-Live greyhound racing begins this weekend.
+Live greyhound racing begins at the Dubuque dog track this weekend.

 But, the start of the 2021 season marks the eventual end of an era in Dubuque, according to Iowa Greyhound Park general manager Brian Carpenter: